On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

 Set for the set of vector fields in $U$ such that the singularity $x_0(v)$ is resonant and set for the set of vector fields in $U$ whose coefficients satisfy an algebraic relation with coefficients in $\mathbb{Q}$.
 By definition

-is a countable union of proper analytic closed subsets of $U$ and hence each with empty interior.
-It follows from Baire's categoricity theorem that $ \mathcal E$ has empty interior in $U$ and hence is a proper subset of $U$.
-So we can consider a vector field $v \in U \setminus \mathcal E$ so that \begin{itemize}
+is a countable union of proper analytic closed subsets of $U$.
+Hence, each of them has empty interior.
+It follows from Baire's category theorem that $ \mathcal E$ has empty interior in $U$ and in particular is a proper subset of $U$.
+So we can consider an algebraic vector field $v \in U \setminus \mathcal E$ so that \begin{itemize}

-\item $v$ is a generic vector field from $\Xi(n,d)$ since $v \notin \mathcal E_3$, \item $x_0(v)$ is a non resonant singularity since $v \notin \mathcal E_2$, \item $v$ does not leave any proper positive-dimensional subvariety of $\mathbb{A}^n$ invariant since $v \notin \mathcal E_1$ \end{itemize} It follows from Theorem D that the generic type of $(\mathbb{A}^n,v)$ is minimal.
-Now applying Lemma \ref{lemma-strongminimality} (iii), we conclude that the solution set of $(\mathbb{A}^n,v)$ is strongly minimal and hence also geometrically trivial by Fact \ref{Hrushovski-Sokolovic}.
+\item $v$ is a generic vector field from $\Xi(n,d)$ since $v \notin \mathcal E_3$, \item $x_0(v)$ is a non-resonant singularity since $v \notin \mathcal E_2$, \item $v$ does not leave invariant any proper positive-dimensional subvariety of $\mathbb{A}^n$ since $v \notin \mathcal E_1$ \end{itemize} It follows from Theorem C that the generic type of $(\mathbb{A}^n,v)$ is minimal.
+Now applying Lemma \ref{lemma-strongminimality} (iii), we conclude that the solution set of $(\mathbb{A}^n,v)$ is strongly minimal.
+Hrushovski-Sokolovic trichotomy theorem, that is, Fact \ref{Hrushovski-Sokolovic} then implies that this strongly minimal set is geometrically trivial.
 This concludes the proof of the theorem. \end{proof}